Veterinary Medicine

 Credits 4.0

-This course is a clinically oriented follow-up to ANATG 1555 and 1556.
 The course will emphasize anatomical features for the most relevant clinical disorders, as well as medical and surgical techniques specific to veterinary medicine.
-Normal anatomy as observed by commonly employed imaging procedures (radiography, ultrasound, CT and MRI) will be presented as a prelude to the clinical imaging course later in the curriculum.
+Normal anatomy as observed by commonly employed imaging procedures (radiography, ultrasound, CT and MRI) will be presented as a prelude to the Diagnostic Imaging (VMEDG 1635) course later in the curriculum.
 Students will have the opportunity to learn clinical anatomy as it relates to small and large animals in both wet labs and live animal labs.

 Credits 4.0